blueshirt-dev/acsl-network-analyzer/Specification.md

   - **Decision**: Both, IPV4 and IPV6
 - [ ] Multiple TShark on mirror?
 - [ ] TPLink no GUI WAP config?
+  - [ ] Run burp and record the process then replay?

 ## Software
 - [x] Figure out if Crystal can shell out long running commands
   - Looks like Fibers and Channels may be needed here.
   - **Decision**: Crystal seems to be able to.
+  - [ ] figure out gets command to make tshark dhcp only alerting command
 - [ ] How to classify network traffic
 - [x] What tshark commands do we need?
   - **Decision**: Derek found some [here](tshark_test_commands.md)